 7:00 PM - taking a train to Minsk from Kalinkovichi.
 There is an evening train from Kalinkovichi, it arrives in Minsk before midnight.

 Our route is built due to the lowest dosimeter indicators, which makes our stay at the territory of the reserve safe.
 We will visit the resettled villages, the Pripyat river, to whose shores abandoned boats are still moored and other industrial buildings.

 The reserve is a territory with a particularly high status of protection, it also has a checkpoint system, so you can only visit the exclusion zone as part of an organized group.
-Participants have to join the group as early as possible so that we can get entry passes (the deadline is 7 days before the tour start).
+Participants have to join the group as early as possible so that we can get entry passes: it should be at least 10 days before the tour starts.

 Included in the price:

 - transfer from Gomel/Rechitsa to the reserve and after the tour transfer to Kalinkovichi (we planned the tour considering convenient train schedule: you can take a night train from Minsk to Rechitsa or Gomel, and an evening fast train from Kalinkovichi to Minsk);